 Both soundbars have active amplification type.
-The output power is different and equal to 120 (overall) W for the SR-B20A versus 120 W for the YAS-108.
+A significant difference between the units in the number of channels, the Yamaha SR-B20A has 2.1 versus 2.0 for the Yamaha YAS-108.
+The output power is different and equal to 100 (overall) W for the SR-B20A versus 120 W for the YAS-108.
 Competitors have a built-in subwoofer.
-The SR-B20A has a wired connection to separate subwoofer, and the YAS-108 - wired and wireless.
-The Yamaha SR-B20A got our rating of 6 out of 10, and the Yamaha YAS-108 7 for its audio features and specs.
+The Yamaha SR-B20A got our rating of 5 out of 10, and the Yamaha YAS-108 7 for its audio features and specs.

 Soundbars do not have AirPlay support.
 Spotify support is available on the YAS-108.

 Both models do not have WI-FI support.
 Rivals from our review have Bluetooth support.
 The Yamaha SR-B20A has 0/1 HDMI inputs/outputs versus 1/1 of the Yamaha YAS-108.
 The HDMI Audio Return Channel (ARC) feature supports both devices.
 Both soundbars have a USB connector.
-For connectivity, each of the soundbars received a rating of 7/10.
-App control is available in every soundbar.
+For connectivity, the SR-B20A received a rating of 4/10 versus 7/10, respectively.
+App control is available for the YAS-108.
 A built-in microphone is present only on the YAS-108.
 Soundbars do not have Multi-room support.

 None of soundbars equipped with Dolby Atmos multichannel audio decoder.
 The soundbars do not support the surround sound technology DTS:X. For multichannel surround Yamaha SR-B20A got a rating of 6, and Yamaha YAS-108 5 out of 10.